 Self-reflecting is a highly effective method when looking for areas of improvement for managers.
 Leading by example and learning to actively listen to your employees influences them to change their attitudes toward work.

-A great boss isn’t bossy.
-He/she is flexible and adaptable to changes.
-He/she pays attention to their employees, values their inputs, and tries to build trust and confidence with the team.
+Great bosses aren’t bossy – they are flexible and adaptable to changes.
+They pay attention to their employees, value their inputs, and try to build trust and confidence with the team.
 Remember, always ask for and give feedback.
 It’s one of the top drivers to achieving incredible results with your employees.

 Keep up the great work!
 Thank you so much for sharing a great posts.